MarkTLite/flask-blog/README.md

 # Flaskr Blog
-A project of a blog application done to apply core concepts as learned from the official flask documentation.
+A blog application done to apply core concepts as learned from the official flask documentation.
 It involved:

 - Blog (Users are able to register, log in, create posts, and edit or delete their own posts.)
 - Authentication, registering blueprints, sessions and cookies, protected routes.